Table of Contents

 Difficulty Making Decisions

-If a teenager begins to experience depression, they may have difficulty staying focused enough to make necessary decisions in their life – even minor ones.
+If your teenager begins to experience depression, they may have difficulty staying focused enough to make necessary decisions in their life — even minor ones.
 When struggling with indecisiveness, self-doubt, or increased stress, teenage girls may begin to become overwhelmed and lack the confidence necessary to make decisions on their own, leading to a much more passive lifestyle.

 Behavioral Symptoms